Female Supervisor allege Sexual Harassment by the Boss

 Minwalla is currently seeking general damages, punitive damages, and attorney fees.
 In Minwalla’s defense, she is not the only victim of sexual harassment at Rolling Start Inc., and Minwalla’s sexual harassment lawyer is working diligently to assist them.

-If you have ever experienced sexual harassment in the workplace in New York, New Jersey, or Philadelphia, contact a sexual harassment lawyer at the Derek T. Smith Law Group, PLLC in New York, New Jersey, or Philadelphia.
+If you have ever experienced sexual harassment in the workplace in New York, New Jersey, Miami or Philadelphia, contact a sexual harassment lawyer.
 Our sexual harassment lawyers are knowledgeable about the federal and state laws that protect employees from sexual harassment, and willing to assist them with their sexual harassment cases.